Why does my phone die so fast – how to fix the issue |Tech-addict

 Why does my phone die so fast and how to fix the issue?

 Why is my phone dying so fast or why does my phone lose battery so fast is a query you may often hear from smartphone users, be it iPhone or Android.
+Both iPhone and Android phone batteries can experience fast drain, and this article covers solutions for all major mobile devices, including Android devices and iPhones.
 While there could be several reasons why phone battery drains fast, the major ones are more related to the age of the phone, how you are using your device, your charging habits, and how many apps are running in the background.
-I have given below the common reasons behind your query – why my phone’s battery drains so fast and how to resolve them.
+I have given below the common reasons behind your query – why is my phone battery draining so fast and how to resolve them.

 Why does my phone die so fast and how to fix it?